ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ~~~~~~~~~~~
 {: #fig-client-auth-cred title="Example of Client Authentication Credential as CWT Claims Set (CCS)."}

+\[

+TODO: Specify how C requests a new Access Token that dynamically updates its access rights.
+(See {{sec-as-update-access-rights}} for pre-requirements and a high-level direction)

+\]

 ### 'context_id' Parameter ### {#context_id}

 The 'context_id' parameter is an OPTIONAL parameter of the Access Token Request message defined in {{Section 5.8.1 of RFC9200}}.
 This parameter provides a value that the Client wishes to use with the RS as a hint for a security context.
 Its exact content is profile specific.